416 Ilam Road, Fendalton, Christchurch 8052

 What Causes Tennis Elbow?

-Tennis elbow is caused by repeated contraction of the muscles in the forearm and elbow.
-This repetitive strain can cause inflammation of the tendons that attach the forearm muscles to the bony protrusions on the outside of the elbow (the epicondyles).
-Frequent and intensive activities such as painting, tennis playing, gardening or any other activity that involves repetitive arm movement can cause this condition.
+Tennis elbow arises from the repeated contraction of the muscles in the forearm and elbow.
+This ongoing strain causes inflammation in the tendons that attach these muscles to the bony areas on the outside of the elbow, known as the epicondyles.
+Frequent, intense activities like painting, playing tennis, gardening, or any other task involving repetitive arm movement can contribute to this condition.
+By overworking these tendons, the risk of developing tennis elbow significantly increases.

 How Is This Condition Diagnosed?